 Ransomware is a type of malware attack that encrypts a victim’s important files in demand of a ransom to restore access.
 If the ransom payment is not made, the malicious actor publishes the data on the dark web or blocks access to the files in perpetuity.

 A ransomware infection is usually done through social engineering, such as a phishing attack, that convinces the victim to click on a malicious attachment in an email.

 Ransomware Protection – Tips to Prevent Ransomware Attacks

 CrowdStrike has written about a number of very effective security controls and practices that you can put in place in your organization to drastically reduce your risk of a ransomware outbreak.
-Another great source of recommended security controls can be found in SANS CIS Controls version 8.
-These recommendations can dramatically reduce the risk to your operating environment.

 Tip #1.
 Practice Good IT Hygiene

 Minimizing the attack surface is critical for every organization — it’s crucial that you gain visibility into every endpoint and workload running in your environment and then keep any vulnerable attack surfaces updated and protected.

 IT hygiene’s primary benefit is to give you complete network transparency.
 This perspective provides a bird’s eye view, as well as the power to drill down and proactively clean out your environment.
 Once you achieve this level of transparency, the understanding of “who, what and where” that IT hygiene provides has tremendous benefits for your organization.
 You’re able to: